 Department of Sociology

 Over the years, the SISSI conference became a favorite for our faculty and graduate students here in the School of Communication at the University of Northern Colorado.
 Upon professor Wright's retirement, we felt a great loss when there was no SISSI conference in the spring of 2016.
 We contacted Will and asked if he would be willing to pass the torch to us, and he thoughtfully turned over the reins.
-We have tried to keep intact as much of the original conference feel and structure as possible, e.g. keeping "The Image of (Something)" theme.
+We tried to keep intact as much of the original conference feel and structure as possible, e.g. keeping "The Image of (Something)" theme.
 Upon reflection, we rebranded the association as SASSI as a way to honor the long-standing title while simultaneously making it our own.

 While honoring the past, in some ways it was like starting over.
 Our inaugural theme in 2017 - The Image of Rebirth - reflected that regeneration.
 The two-year hiatus since the 2015 conference, coupled with a new name and new locale (in a town on the edge of the plains with no commercial airport and no nearby skiing) disrupted the established momentum of SISSI.
 Unfortunately, we were never able to regain that momentum.
 Those issues, coupled with the impact of institutional budget cuts, the proliferation of for-profit conference mills, and reduced professional development funds nationwide, made the conference prohibitively expensive.
 Therefore, the SASSI advisory board decided that 2020 would be our final year.

 We thank the SISSI founders for allowing us to carry on the examinations and discussions of social imagery for a handful of years, and thank all of those who supported us during our time hosting in Greeley.

 SASSI Executive Director